 The next possible (and more dangerous) cause is a short circuit.

 A short circuit happens when a “hot” wire (black) touches another hot wire or touches a “neutral” wire (white) in one of your outlets.

-When these two wires touch, a large amount of current flows, creating more heat than the circuit can handle, so it shuts off.
+When these two wires touch, a large number of current flows, creating more heat than the circuit can handle, so it shuts off.

 You can tell if there was a short circuit by checking your outlets and plugs for the smell of burning, or brown/black discoloration.

 These wires can cross for multiple reasons, but it could be as simple as a loose connection or improper wiring.

 Similar to a short circuit.
 A ground fault happens when a hot wire (black) touches the ground wire (bare copper) on the side of a metal outlet box which is connected to the ground wire.